 Rachel is the recipient of several awards and fellowships including the Human Welfare Prize, University of Oxford (2014), the Aston Webb Award for Outstanding Early Career Academic, University of Birmingham (2019) and a Leverhulme Early Career Fellowship (2018 – 2021).

 Rachel is an Associate Editor for the journal Sociology and co-convenor of the British Sociological Association Migration, Transnationalism and Diaspora Group.
-She has also worked for numerous UN and international agencies including UNHCR, International Organisation on Migration, World Health Organisation and the OECD.

 Rachel is interested in supervising doctoral students related to her research interests.